 The tracker is built into Arrange's broader scheduling workflow, which means it's connected to how the coordination actually happens.
 Scheduling links, availability collection, confirmations, and calendar invites all flow through the same system - and the tracker reflects all of it automatically.

 ATS integrations: Loxo, Crelate, Recruiterflow, RecruitCRM.
+See which scheduling platforms actually integrate with ATS systems.

 Pricing: around $35/user per month.
 14-day free trial.